-Vivian Ho is the Director of the Center for Health and Biosciences at Rice University’s Baker Institute for Public Policy and serves as the James A. Baker III Institute Chair in Health Economics, as well as Professor in the Department of Economics at Rice University and a Professor in the Department of Medicine at Baylor College of Medicine.
+Vivian Ho, Ph.D., is the James A. Baker III Institute Chair in Health Economics, a professor in the Department of Economics at Rice University, and a professor in the Department of Medicine at Baylor College of Medicine.
 Ho’s research examines the effects of economic incentives and regulations on the quality and costs of health care.
-Her research is widely published in economics, medical and health services research journals and has been funded by the National Institutes of Health (NIH), the Agency for Healthcare Research and Quality, and the American Cancer Society.
+Her research is widely published in economics, medical and health services research journals.
+Ho’s research has been funded by the National Institutes of Health (NIH), the Agency for Healthcare Research and Quality, and the American Cancer Society.

 Ph.D., Economics, Stanford University, 1992

 Graduate Diploma (pass with merit), Economics, Australian National University, 1985

 A.B. (magna cum laude), Economics, Harvard University, 1984

 ||Health Economics, Industrial Organization.